-*DRY LAY: If you want to take control over tile layout, and want the installers to hand-lay individual tiles on an unused horizontal floor surface in your home, so you can then hand-select unwanted pieces, you can request a DRY LAY.
-Dry Lay is generally a time consuming process because subjectivity and decision making are involved.
-Dry lay usually involves additional labor fee, often per hour.
-It’s important to understand that once you start to “manipulate” the tiles and cherry pick only certain ones, it will change the overall flow.
-You need to cherry pick throughout the whole layout.
+*DRY LAY: If you want to take control over tile layout, and want the installers to hand-lay all individual tiles on an unused horizontal floor surface in your home (so you can then hand-select unwanted pieces,) you can request a DRY LAY.
+Dry Lay is generally a time consuming process because your own subjectivity and decision making are involved.
+Dry lay usually involves additional labor fee, often per hour, so our installers can lay every piece and let you cherry pick.
+It’s important to understand that once you start to “manipulate” the tiles and cherry pick only certain ones, it will change the overall flow completely.
+You need to cherry pick throughout the whole layout, or it will appear splotchy.
 A lot of excess will need to be ordered, and if it’s special order tile, understand it cannot be returned.
 Be aware of the return policy form your vendor before ordering.

 *GROUTING: For multi-color grout or deep-pigment colored grouts (some of which require taping), bag applied grout, and EPOXY grout, an additional fee will often be charged.
 Notify your installer in advance.
 Porous stones often come with pores pre-filled+.
 If the pores are not filled, standard recommended procedure is to fill pores with grout.
 Upon prior request, the grout can be bag applied BETWEEN tiles only, using a pastry bag or similar process.